elio-centrique/wakmanax/README.md

 First of all, you need to install a NodeJS environment.

-Then, go to the repository folder, open a CMD and type "node install" (keep it open after the installation).
+Then, go to the repository folder, open a CMD and type "npm install" (keep it open after the installation).

 After that, go to https://discordapp.com/developers/applications and create a new application.

 Go to "Bot", configure it and copy the token.

 search in the code the "client.token()" line and replace its content.

+You'll also need a Mongo database.
+You can create a free database on Mongo Atlas and then add your own credentials.

 Finnaly, run the "node Wakmanax.js" command to run the bot.